vsezanatodazheeto/filler/.github/README.md

 ![](https://github.com/vsezanatodazheeto/img/blob/master/filler/ex_1.png)

-## bonuses
+## Bonuses
-there is a visualization written using with [SDL2](https://www.libsdl.org/index.php)
+There is a visualization written using with [SDL2](https://www.libsdl.org/index.php).

 ![](https://github.com/vsezanatodazheeto/img/blob/a26005a1755ff43f31a7e8c9aeed635ad745ab9f/filler/ex_2.png)

-## installation
+## Installation
->	works for linux and mac
+>	Works for Linux and Mac OS.

-run the following commands:
+Run the following commands:
 * download
   - clone with `--recursive` flag (there is submodule)
 * compile